 In this section, we will examine the performance of the four approaches based on 190 users' preference data on 642 painting images, which are gathered from the on-line survey.
-Again, we use top-N accuracy and ROC curve to evaluate the performance.
+Again, we use top-N accuracy and the ROC curve to evaluate the performance.
 Since we can not require a user to rate all of the 642 painting images in the survey, for each user we just partially know the "ground truth" of preferences.
 As a result, the true top-N accuracy cannot be computed.
 We thus adopt the accuracy measure that is the fraction of known liked images in the top ranked N images.
 The quantity is smaller than the true accuracy because unknown liked images are missing in the measurement.
-However, in our survey, the presenting of images to users is completely random, thus the distributions of rated/unrated images in both unranked and ranked lists are also random.
-This randomness dose not change the relative values of compared methods but just the absolute values.
+However, in our survey, images are presented to the users randomly, thus the distributions of rated/unrated images in both unranked and ranked lists are also random.
+This randomness does not change the relative values of the compared methods.
 Thus in our following experiment it still makes sense to use the adopted accuracy measurement to compare the three retrieval methods.
-On the other hand, ROC is insensitive to this problem.
+ROC is insensitive to this problem.